 Additional materials such as insulating foam, fasteners and tape will cost $25 to $45 per 1,000 square feet of insulation installed.
 Installation costs are based on two installers working 4-5 hours per 1,000 square feet of insulation.

-The major factor in batt insulation cost is the complexity of the job.
-If the installer must remove existing drywall and old insulation, the cost will be significantly higher.
+As discussed above, the major factor in batt insulation cost is the complexity of the job.
+If the installer must remove existing drywall and old insulation, the cost will be significantly higher due to the labor involved.
+Furthermore, that drywall will need to be put right which will mean the additional drywall repair cost must be taken into consideration.
 The same is true if access to an attic is difficult.
 Expect the lowest installation costs in new construction and the highest in older homes.